 Rose gold is a yellow gold/copper alloy.
 The gold gives it a malleability and sheen that’s perfect for jewelry, and the copper gives it its distinctive pink hue.
 It’s also the strongest of all the gold metals, so your rose gold jewelry can be worn more often, with less chance of scratching.

-- Use: dish soap + water or polishing cloth
+- Use: dish soap + water or a polishing cloth

 - Avoid: abrasive chemicals